Tazaf/ionicitude/README.md

 });
 ```

 **You must still follow rules #2 et #3.
-Otherwise, your world will not load correctly and you won't know why, because Wikitude does not throw an error if the file does not exists** (and I didn't implement a way to check that... yet.)
+Otherwise, your world will not load correctly and you won't know why, because Wikitude does not throw an error if you try to load a file that doesn't exist**

 In the end, your files organization should look like this: